fally-app/app/README.md

 ### What's I'm working on right now

--   [ ] Make auth routes work with next-connect middleware
+-   [x] Make auth routes work with next-connect middleware
--   [ ] Make all api routes with with next-connect
+-   [x] Make all api routes with with next-connect
+-   [ ] Fix the mutate on admin